TradeIdeasPhilip/divide-by-zero/README.md

 https://3blue1brown.substack.com/p/some3-begins

 I have some ideas I'd like to put into a document.
-See [rough-draft.md](https://github.com/TradeIdeasPhilip/divide-by-zero/blob/master/rough-draft.md) for the words.
-`!!!` means that I plan to add a picture.

 [This document](https://tradeideasphilip.github.io/divide-by-zero/) will become my final presentation.
+It's a work in progress.
+The parts near the top are pretty close to complete.
+My notes to myself have a yellow background.
+‼️ means that I plan to add a picture.

-Some pictures might require programming.
+Some pictures require programming.
+Mostly it's just screenshots and static SVG.
+But there's currently one animation that includes user interaction.

-Some will come from Desmos.
+The backgrounds for my pictures come from Desmos.
+This was the quickest, easiest way to graph a function.
+And most of the pictures include a hyperlink back to the original Desmos graph, so the user can explore further without me.

+I added my own annotations using SVG.
+It was easy to scale the SVG so my annotations would match the original graph.
+And I have the option to animate any SVGs.

 The words seem pretty close to what I want.
+I've been cleaning them up as I add pictures.
 The pictures will take some time.
+The animation took a lot longer than I expected.

 # Problem